orwellian225/rl-power-grid/DQN.md

 ### 3. Training Script (train_dqn.py)

-- This script ties everything together for training and evaluating the DQN agent.
+- This script is responsible for the training and evlaution of the DQN Agent
 - It creates the environment and agent, then trains the agent for a specified number of timesteps.
 - After training, it saves the model and runs an evaluation episode.
-- The evaluation results are logged and plotted using the `Metrics` class.
+- This file is responsible for logging the loss of the model during training using Stable-Baselines callbacks.

 ## Improvement 1